 That’s what being part of a union of countries, is, too.
 Sharing and distributing the job, the style, the song of being European — each country contributing its cultural qualities and helping build something that’s far greater than the sum of its parts.
 It’s hard.
 It requires work and vision, and there will be some bum notes.
 But retreat from this mature collaboration of equals and you’re just some kid playing Stairway to Devon by yourself in your bedroom.

 2. Step up and face the challenges

 The last time I saw AC/DC was at Wembley in 2009.
 It’ll be last time I see them live, partly because the experience showed that I am now too old and fragile to spend an evening in the mosh pit of a major stadium gig (it’s like having the crap beaten out of you for six hours); also because it was Malcolm’s last UK performance, on his final tour, and I'm not going to go see AC/DC without him.
 Nobody but the band knew at that stage that he’d been exhibiting signs of early-onset dementia.
-By this point in the Rock and Roll Train tour it’d gotten to the point where he was forgetting the chord sequences of hits he’d been playing for thirty years, and having to relearn them in the afternoon before each performance.
+By this point in the Rock and Roll Train tour he was forgetting the chord sequences of hits he’d been playing for thirty years, and having to relearn them in the afternoon before each performance.

 Just try to wrap your head around that for a moment.
 How it must feel, to confront that level of irrevocable frailty within yourself, to have no choice but to acknowledge the cold winds of oncoming mortality.
 And then to do what it takes to overcome it, and walk out on stage in front of sixty thousand people and do your job like a fucking boss.